Frequently Asked Questions

 How do I get a certified copy?

-The fee for certification is $11.00 plus a $0.50 page fee.
+The fee for certification is $11.00 plus $0.50 per page copy fee.
 The Clerk's office must print/make the copies in order to certify them.
 The Court accepts exact change; debit cards; a bank cashier's check or money order made payable to: Clerk, United States Bankruptcy Court.
 No personal checks or credit cards will be accepted from Debtor(s).

 How do I get case information?

 1. Voice Case Information System (VCIS) is a free service that allows callers to access case information 24 hours a day, seven days a week, from any touch tone telephone.
 VCIS can be accessed by calling 1.866.222.8029.
 Just follow the voice instructions provided.

 2. Internet Access: Electronic case information and documents may be retrieved using a computer on the internet, via the Public Access to Court Electronic Records web site (PACER).
 For registration information, please call the PACER Service Center at 1.800.676.6856 or go to their web site at http://pacer.psc.usCourts.gov

 .
 Registered agencies or individuals can access the PACER system for the Southern District of Indiana at http://ecf.insb.usCourts.gov